About Social Analytics

 The Trackbacks report shows you which sites are linking to your content, and in which context.
 This can help you replicate successful content and build relationships with those users who frequently link to your site.

-In this report, you can see each endorsing URL's page title and publication date, as well as the number of visits that it sends to your site.
+In this report, you can see each endorsing URL's page title and publication date, as well as the number of sessions that it sends to your site.
 Use the More drop-down in each row to view the originating site or your own page that was shared.
 Use the Filter Pages field to filter by your page URL.

 The Conversions report allows you to quantify the value of Social.
 It shows the total number of conversions and the monetary value of conversions that occurred as a result of referrals from each network.
 Click Assisted vs. Last Interaction Analysis (just below the Explorer tab at the top of the report) to see how each network contributed to conversions and revenue via assists and last clicks.